Professional Social Work Practice

 Course content

-As a course of continuing professional development (CPD), the Professional Social Work Practice MSc is not accredited by a professional, statutory and regulatory body (PSRB).
-However, you must still be registered as a social worker with Social Work England to be accepted on to the programme.
+As a CPD award, the Professional Social Work Practice MSc is not accredited by Social Work England or other professional, statutory or regulatory body.
+However, anyone wishing to apply must still hold current registration with Social Work England.

 Qualification, course duration and attendance options